Bryan Ferry: Political views

-Remarks on Nazi Germany iconography
+Remarks on 1930's German Art and Architecture

-In April 2007, controversy arose when Ferry praised the iconography of Nazi Germany in an interview with the German newspaper Welt am Sonntag, citing in particular "Leni Riefenstahl's movies and Albert Speer's buildings".
-In the same interview he was reported to have referred to his West London recording studio as "The Führerbunker" (Adolf Hitler's bunker during World War II).
+In April 2007, controversy arose when Ferry praised the architecture of Berlin under Nazi Germany in an interview with the German newspaper Welt am Sonntag, citing in particular "Leni Riefenstahl's non-political movies and Albert Speer's Berlin buildings".
+In the same interview he was reported to have referred to his West London recording studio as being underground below street, level.
+This was traslated into German as a bunker and then incorrectly evolved into "The Führerbunker" (Adolf Hitler's bunker during World War II).
 Ferry later issued an apology, stating: "I apologise unreservedly for any offence caused by my comments on Nazi iconography, which were solely made from an art history perspective."
 Jewish Labour peer Greville Janner criticised Ferry for his remarks.
 British retailer Marks & Spencer later denied that Ferry had been dropped as one of their models for their Autograph menswear line as a result of his remarks and said that he had completed his existing contract.

+The Daily Mirror printed an apology to Bryan Ferry on 29th June 2007, having printed incorrect statements: